imgly/pesdk-ios-examples/README.md

 ### Features

-* 40 stunning build-in filters to choose from.
+* 40 stunning build in filters to choose from.
-* Open-source, need anything?
+* Open source, need anything?
 Want to change anything?
-Go ahead, we provide the full source-code.
+Go ahead, we provide the full source code.
 * Native code.
 Our backend is Core Image based, therefore we dodge all the nasty OpenGL problems other frameworks face.
 Also its easier to add new filters.
 Just derive from `CIFilter` override the `outputImage` property and you are good to go.
-* Design dialogs directly in Xcode's interface builder.
-In version two user don't have to dig into code to change colors, icons and what not, just open the nib and change what you want.
 * iPad support.
-Since version two uses auto-layout, its easy to compile your app for iPhone and iPad.
+Since version two uses auto layout, it's easy to compile your app for iPhone and iPad.
 No more ugly nested iPhone app on your iPad.
 * Design filters in photoshop!
-Before you had to tweak values in code or copy past them from photoshop or your favorite image editor.
-With our response technology that belongs to the past.
-Design your filter in photoshop, once you are done apply it onto the provided identity-image.
+Before you had to tweak values in code or copy & paste them from photoshop or your favorite image editor.
+With our response technology that is a thing of the past.
+Design your filter in photoshop, once you are done apply it onto the provided identity image.
 That will 'record' the filter response.
-Save it, add it as new filter, done !
+Save it, add it as new filter, done!
 * Swift.
 Keeping up with time, we used Swift to code the img.ly SDK, leading to leaner easier code.
-* Live-preview, as with version one, filters can be previewed during the camera preview.
+* Live preview, as with version one, filters can be previewed in the camera preview.
 * Low memory footprint, with version two we were able to reduce the memory footprint massively.
 * Non-destructive.
-Don't like what u did ?
-No problem, just redo, or even discard it.
+Don't like what you did?
+No problem, just redo or even discard it.

 ![Example](http://i.imgur.com/EorDrpS.png)